ros/catkin/doc/dev_guide/layout.rst

                               # very similar to the devel space folder
                               # therefore in the following only the differences are mentioned

-      .CATKIN_WORKSPACE       # identifies folder as a catkin workspace
+      .catkin                 # identifies folder as a catkin devel/install space
                               # the file is empty which indicates that it is an installspace

       lib/